 You can also combine a visit to the Viewpoint with its spectacular view of the Andaman Sea and Koh Phi Phi islands with a wander through the sois of Ton Sai Bay to see the busiest area on Kho Phi Phi Don.

-With so much to do on Kho Phi Phi Don, and five other islands in the Ko Phi Phi group to visit, thousands of travelers base themselves on Kho Phi Phi Don for at least a week.
+With so many great things to do on Kho Phi Phi, thousands of travelers base themselves on Kho Phi Phi Don for at least a week.

 Phi Phi Villa Resort is fantastic value for a week-long stay on its own private beach area, with a large pool and terrace area, and modern rooms with ocean views.

 Koh Lanta is one of the most epic destinations to start your Thai island hopping itinerary.
 The island is part of the Mu Ko Lanta National Park and consists of idyllic nature scenes and long white sanded beaches like Relax Beach that are lined with hippie bars.
 For a more remote beach, head to the Bamboo Bay by the limit to the national park.

 Among the top things to do on Koh Lanta is to relax, explore by scooter, go hiking, and indulge in mouthwatering Thai food – don’t miss out on the night market in Ban Saladan for a budget feed.
 It’s a big island which is organized for tourism and it’s easy to get there.

 From Bangkok, you can fly or take the bus to Krabi, then take the ferry which takes 1 hour and 15 minutes.
 I recommend spending 3-4 days on the island to get around to the best beaches as well as hiking in the national park.
 It’s easy to get around Koh Lanta by renting a scooter.

 Check in at Lanta Fa Rung Beach Resort situated on Klong Klong Beach where you can have drinks at the bar, eat at the restaurant, and challenge your travel buddies in a game of pool.